John Lanigan (broadcaster)

-John Lanigan (born 1943 in Ogallala, Nebraska) is a radio and TV broadcaster primarily known for his work in Cleveland, Ohio, including as the longtime morning host at WMJI in Cleveland from 1985 to 2014.
+John Lanigan (born 1943 in Ogallala, Nebraska) is a radio and TV broadcaster primarily known for his work in Cleveland, Ohio, and as the longtime morning host at WMJI in Cleveland from 1985 to 2014 as well.

 Biography

 Early career

 Lanigan was born in Ogallala, Nebraska, in 1943.
 While in high school, he was a DJ at his high school's radio station.
 Throughout the 1960s, Lanigan bounced between jobs in Denver's KHOW and Colorado Springs, Colorado, at one point working in both cities simultaneously: Colorado Springs during the day, and Denver at night.
 While at KHOW, Lanigan also served as the station's program director.
 Additionally, Lanigan worked in Albuquerque, New Mexico, and at KRLD in Dallas, the latter in afternoon drive.